Mold Removal in Jewett City, CT Connecticut 6351

 Call 1-888-217-6019 now.

-- A sour smell.
+- The smell of mold is quite distinctive.
 It's a unique smell.
-Even if you don't discern anything, you know that it's there.
+Even if it's impossible to detect anything, you know that it's there.

-- visible microbial growth.
-Dark splotches on the ceilings, walls, floors, or baseboards.
-Splotches across the ceiling may suggest a leaky roof or a burst pipe or condensation in the ductwork.
-Dark patches or brown or black mold that are visible on the walls may be a sign of a cracked or burst pipe in the drywall.
-This may be a slow leak, but the damage is likely to get worse.
+- Visual Microbial Growth.
+Dark splotches on the ceilings, walls floors or baseboards.
+Spots on the ceiling may suggest a leaky roof, burst pipe, or condensation in ductwork.
+Dark spots or the appearance of brown or black mold on the walls may indicate a cracked or burst pipe that is hidden behind the wall.
+It may be a slow leak, but the damage is likely to increase.

-- soft moist spots on the floors, walls or Ceiling.
-This could suggest that there is microbial growth is occurring.
-Mold may not be visible yet, but it could be behind the drywall, on the support studs, underneath the floors, or in the roof of your home.
+- soft moist spots on the Floors, Walls or Ceiling.
+This might suggest that there is microbial growth is present.
+Mold may have not been visible yet but it may be hiding behind the drywall or on the supportive studs, under flooring, or in the attic of your home.

 -

 A constant cough, headache or nausea or being sick only at home or in certain spaces.
-These symptoms that persist could indicate that mold may be present.
-The 4 groups most susceptible to illnesses caused by mold include:
+These symptoms that persist may be a sign that mold may be present.
+The four groups that are most vulnerable to mold-related illnesses are:

 - Children